erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### April 15, 2022
+- Today, we've added more visualization of intermediate layers from the decoder.

 ### April 12, 2022
 - Today, we're going to inspect some more samples with the `sparsemax` model to see if it always attends to the corner of the input images.Through two examples we've looked at, it seems that when there is only a prominent object in the image, `sparsemax` model doesn't really spread its attention to corners.
 However, there are attentions outside of the bounding boxes of the object.